schmidgallm/weddingSite/README.md

 # weddingSite
 Wedding website for Michael Schmidgall and Melissa Nelson

-#Please set up a .env file with following criteria to make work:
+-Please set up a .env file with following criteria to make work:
 MONGODB_URI = xxxxxxxxxx
   connection to mongodb and mlab
 GMAIL_EMAIL = xxxxxxxxxx